chrisilly/ON-OFF/README.md

 I wanted to send the LED ON/OFF status via Bluetooth to my phone, but I'm not understanding how the `BluetoothSerial` `write()` function works (it doesn't accept strings or chars).
 This makes me even more confused about how it turns `Serial.read()` (which returns an `int`??) into the text typed into the Serial Monitor.
 What??

 Turns out there was a `println()` function that I missed 🫠

+## Actually putting the LED on the circuit.

+I spent like two hours not realising that the resistor I was using was, like, way too strong or something and permanently kept the LED off.
+My spirits have been tackled and they are not responsive.